liyaboro/NNCV/README.md

+# I you are looking for the README.md file for my Assignment/Report - Please look on the README.md file inside of the Final assignment folder.
+Sorry for the confusion.

 # 5LSM0: Neural Networks for Computer Vision

 Welcome to the repository for **5LSM0: Neural Networks for Computer Vision**, a course offered by the Department of Electrical Engineering at Eindhoven University of Technology.
 This course is hosted by the [Architectures for Relaible Image Analysis Lab](https://github.com/TUE-ARIA).